Global Kinetic Simulations of Monster Shocks and Their Emission: End Matter

 As the shock propagates to larger radii, the upstream Lorentz factor evolves as $\gamma\sim \gamma_{\rm max}(r/r_{\rm nl})^{-4}$ according to Equation~\eqref{eq:full_monster}, and the upstream magnetic field is kept at $B_{\rm up}=B_{\rm bg}/2\propto r^{-3}$, while the density remains as $n=n_{\rm bg}/2\propto r^{-3}$, therefore, the upstream magnetization evolves as $\sigma_{u}(r)\propto r$.
 The upstream proper plasma frequency evolves as $\omega_p\propto \sqrt{n/\gamma}\propto \sqrt{r}$.
 This results in the peak frequency of the precursor wave increasing with radius: $\omega_{\rm peak}\approx3\sqrt{\sigma_u}\omega_p\propto r$.
 However, the luminosity of the precursor waves quickly drops with radius: the total incoming power entering the shock front is $L_u\sim r^2cB_{\rm up}^2\propto r^{-4}$, therefore, $L_R\sim f L_u\propto r^{-5}$.
 The luminosity of the precursor waves reduces to less than $0.5\%$ of its peak value $L_R(r_{\rm nl})$ when the shock has propagated to a radius of $r=3r_{\rm nl}$.
 All of the radio emission is effectively produced between $r_\mathrm{nl} < r < 3r_\mathrm{nl}$.

-We can now also estimate the duration of the observed precursor wave emission from the shock front.
+We also estimate the duration of the observed precursor wave emission.
 We take the duration of the emission as $\Delta t\sim 2r_{\rm nl}/c$, and the shock Lorentz factor is approximately $\gamma_{\rm sh}\sim\sqrt{\sigma_u(r_{\rm nl})}$ (a lower bound), so we get the observed duration $\Delta t_{\rm obs}\sim \Delta t/\gamma_{\rm sh}^2\sim 0.5\omega_4^{-1}\,{\rm ms}$ (an upper bound).
 This is shorter than typical FRBs.
 However, here we only considered the first shock launched in the first wavelength of the fast wave.
 The subsequent wavelengths of the fast wave can also launch shocks when they become nonlinear; the downstream of the previous shock will become the upstream of the next shock.
-If the cooling of the plasma is efficient (e.g., through incoherent synchrotron radiation), the subsequent shocks could have sufficiently cold upstream that allows precursor wave emission.
+Although the precursor wave emission can be suppressed when the upstream plasma is relativistically hot~\cite{2020MNRAS.499.2884B}, if the cooling of the plasma is efficient (e.g., through incoherent synchrotron radiation), the subsequent shocks could have a sufficiently cold upstream that allows precursor wave emission.
 The total energetics and duration of the observed radio emission will then be determined by the full fast wave train, and the individual shocks may produce substructures in the observed bursts, on a time scale of $\delta t\sim \lambda/c\sim 0.6\omega_4^{-1}\,{\rm ms}$.
 This time scale may correspond to the observed substructure in some bursts~\cite{2021ApJ...919L...6M,2022Natur.607..256C}.
 Since our simulations do not include any cooling processes, we cannot properly model the behavior of subsequent shocks.
 We leave this to future studies.